josephazar/data-science/README.md

 # data-science
-This repository contains some my data science projects
+This repository contains some of my data science projects